Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/docs/option_2/README.md

 - `Error reponse: Response status code does not indicate success: 401 (Unauthorized)`
     - Likely your user token has expired.
 Update it and source your params file and then try again.
+- `Error reponse: Response status code does not indicate success: 403 (Forbidden)`
+    - Likely one of the Fabric items you are trying to update has a MIP label that prevents you from updating its definition.
 - `Error reponse: Response status code does not indicate success: 400 (Bad Request)`
-    - Likely one of the Fabric items you are trying to update has a MIP label that prevents you from updating its definition.
+    - Likely one of the Fabric items you are trying to update has a defintion containing errors.
+- `Error reponse: A parameter cannot be found that matches parameter name 'ResponseHeadersVariable'`
+    - Likely you need to update your Powershell version to 7+.

 ## Known limitations